-As optimism rises for the COVID-19 pandemic to subside, a travel recovery is beginning to take shape across the United States.
-This is prompting some investors to consider getting behind airlines, cruise lines and other transportation-related stocks once again.
+As tourism begins to pick back up this summer, the travel industry is hoping for a strong rebound despite challenges with decades-high inflation and surging fuel prices.
+The loosening of COVID restrictions has prompted some investors to consider getting behind airlines, cruise lines and other transportation-related stocks once again.
 One way to get in on the action is through exchange-traded funds (ETFs).

 Transportation exchange-traded funds primarily invest in companies involved in travel services and the industries that support them.
 These companies include airlines, railroads, trucking and vehicle manufacturers.

 Through ETFs, investors get access to a basket of companies with a similar profile – in this case, transportation-related services.
 ETFs are convenient because they provide instant diversification at a low cost.
 This added benefit is appealing to all types of investors, especially when picking stocks requires a certain level of investment knowledge.

 Below are some of the most widely held airline and transportation ETFs on the market.
 (Data is as of June 21, 2022)

 U.S. Global Jets ETF (JETS)

 JETS invests in a wide range of airline companies, including aircraft manufacturers and airport operators.
 The fund, issued by US Global Investors, selects both domestic and international companies with varying degrees of market capitalization.
 This ETF is a pure-play on the airline industry.